Jeuelle History, Family Crest & Coats of Arms

 "Jewell was the name of a gentle family of Bowden in the parish of Berry - Narbor or Berryn - Arbor, near Ilfracombe, [Devon], in the 16th and 17th centuries; to this family belonged John Jewell, the noted Bishop of Salisbury, who was born at Berryn - Arbor in 1522 (W. and Pr.).
 The name is now well represented in the Bideford district, but still occurs in Berry.
 Narbor.
 It has also long been a Cornish name."

 Early History of the Jeuelle family

-Another 99 words (7 lines of text) covering the years 1560, 1559, 1522 and 1571 are included under the topic Early Jeuelle History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Jeuelle research.
+Another 50 words (4 lines of text) covering the years 1560, 1559, 1522, 1571, 1522 and 1535 are included under the topic Early Jeuelle History in all our PDF Extended History products and printed products wherever possible.